Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Detailed Experimental Results

 \subsection{Results on Pixel-Space Diffusion Models}

-\textbf{LSUN Horse 256 $\times$ 256:} The dependence on training and sampling schedules at $\mathrm{NFE} = 250$ are listed in Table \ref{app_tab:lsun_horse_training_and_sampling}.
-To verify the generality with respect to samplers, we used three different samplers: SDE-DPM-Solver++(2M), PNDM, and DPM-Solver++(2M).
-As shown in the rows shaded in gray, multiple evaluation metrics, including FID score, are consistently improved when CRS-$v_{x}$ is used for optimizing the training schedule, regardless of the sampler.
+\textbf{LSUN Horse 256$\times$256:} The results showing the dependence on training and sampling schedules at $\mathrm{NFE} = 250$ are presented in Table \ref{app_tab:lsun_horse_training_and_sampling}.
+To assess the generality across samplers, we evaluated three different ones: SDE-DPM-Solver++(2M), PNDM, and DPM-Solver++(2M).
+As shown in the gray-shaded rows, using CRS-$v_{x}$ for training consistently improved multiple evaluation metrics, including FID, regardless of the sampler used.

+Figure \ref{app_fig:fid_convergence_pixel} shows the evolution of the FID score with 10k samples during training, evaluated using DPM-Solver++ (2M) with $\mathrm{NFE} = 250$.
+In this experiment, we compare CRS-$v_{x}$ with shifted cosine, which was the strongest-performing baseline training schedule.
+The results demonstrate that using CRS-$v_{x}$ as the training schedule not only improves the final FID score but also leads to faster convergence throughout training.